jesusdarias/iSeeE3-Help/README.md

 ### Properties Panel

-The *Properties* panel allows to define and modify the individual properties of a node.
+The *Properties* panel allows defining and modifying the individual properties of a node.
 The view of this panel may change depending on the node that is selected.
-The root node is a special case, as is represents the whole tree, and its properties will persist on the entire tree object.
+The root node is a special case, as it represents the whole tree, and its properties will persist on the entire tree object.

 The *Properties* panel of the **root node** looks like this: